Korrbit/ffxi-topaz-octopus/readme.md

 dockerfied darkstar allows you to quickly setup and deploy a containerized ffxi server.

-The following changes were made to the origional fork, namely additions to pass environment variables that will change settings.lua.
-Docker-compose will still work, and will spin up 3 containers, one for darkstar, a second for the database, and a third for the auction house broker.

 Terraform is also added to help orchestrate the environments. (https://www.terraform.io/) You will need to install the terraform client to run terraform init, terraform plan and terraform apply.

 * `terraform init` is required to setup the inital terraform-providers